GopiKishan14/GopiKishan14.github.io/_pages/about.md

 About Me
 --------

-I am Computer Science and Engineering (CSE) undergraduate at IIT Roorkee in my 3rd year.
+I am Computer Science and Engineering (CSE) undergraduate at IIT Roorkee in my final year.
 I am familiar with Machine Learning, Deep Learning, Reinforcement Learning and Computer Science Fundamentals, with a specific interest in Computer Vision, Bayesian Learning and Representation Learning.
 I have working experience in Tensorflow, Pytorch, Keras, scikit-learn and other relevant libraries.